As you will probably and hopefully be aware,

 Do I Really Need A New Computer?

 Not necessarily.
-If your computer has some form of Dual-Core processor then we can usually upgrade it to Windows 7 or 10.
-It should also have a minimum of 4GB RAM and storage well in excess of 160GB If your computer is only a single core machine then we would recommend a replacement or a rebuild.
+If your computer has a good Dual-Core processor (2GHz speed or better) then we can usually upgrade it to Windows 10.
+It should also have a minimum of 4GB RAM and a Solid State Drive.
+For more than basic (email, document writing and internet surfing) use we recommend a quad core or 'I' series processor.
+If your computer is only a single core machine then we would recommend a replacement or a rebuild.

 Do I Have To Upgrade?

 The short answer is NO!
-However, we believe (along with most of the rest of the world) that continuing to use an unsupported version of Windows will put you at a greater risk of being a victim of computer viruses, malware and identity theft.
+However, continuing to use an unsupported version of Windows will put you at a greater risk of being a victim of computer viruses, malware and identity theft.
 Most of the Windows updates are to patch holes that have been discovered within the Windows system that virus writers have been exploiting to steal from computer users.
 A simple analagy is to think that if you don't want the rest of the world to see what you are doing then don't do it on a computer with an unsupported version of Windows.

 Alternatively if your computer is totally isolated from the rest of the world, eg. you only write and print letters, then there is no need to do anything.